GatorEducator/gatorgrade/README.md

 # GatorGrade: A Python Tool to Implement GatorGrader

-## Project Description

-GatorGrade is an automatic grading tool that can be used to check assignments through user-created checks.
-GatorGrade is the newer Python-based version of GatorGradle which can be found on GitHub at this link: https://github.com/GatorEducator/gatorgradle/blob/master/README.md .
+GatorGrade is a Python tool that executes GatorGrader, an automatic grading tool that can be used to check assignments through user-created checks.
+GatorGrade is the newer Python-based version of GatorGradle which can be found on GitHub at this link: https://github.com/GatorEducator/gatorgradle/blob/master/README.md.
 GatorGrade takes in a gatorgrader.yml file and tests each check for correctness against the code that it is connected to.

 ## Table of Contents: